Wow: ALL the books that The Economist cites by its own writers in its year-end ‘what to read’ section are by men! Clean sweep. Good work, boys.

 So I’m on a drive to read more by women – and men of colour.

 This skew is everywhere.
 For example, every week, The Week has an author (who needs some press coverage) recommend their fave books.
 This week, as quite often, they’re all by men.

 It seems to be much easier to get published if you’re a man.
 One author approached 100 agents about a book: when the author’s name was a woman, it received just two responses, but when it was a man’s man, it got 17 responses.
 (Exact same book proposal.)
 Furthermore, the responses to the man’s name were much more positive and encouraging than those to the woman’s name.
 Sadly this wasn’t a ‘lab experiment’ but a real author’s experience of trying to get published.
 She’s a woman – Catherine Nichols – and said “it must be great to be a man!”.

 It’s interesting: I read almost entirely non-fiction (science, maths, history, etc.) and, when I say that it’s mainly by men, people say ‘well yes’, as though women don’t/can’t write such books.
 It’s nonsense: there’s loads, if you look a bit.
 Here’s some of what I’ve read this year:

 There are two good reasons for diversifying the authors you read.
 First, to hear new voices and views.
 White men have certainly – ahem – made themselves heard (e.g., I have a degree in Western philosophy, which was entirely white men).
-I was inspired a bit by David Evans who’s been reading this year books by authors from every country in Africa.
+I was inspired by David Evans who’s been reading this year books by authors from every country in Africa.
 For example, the book Nine Pints, science book about blood, is vastly different because the author is a woman than it would have been if it were by a man, e.g., she describes endometriosis and menopausal depression from her own experience of both.